Amouxi/SuperHelper/README.md

 Special thanks to the contributors at https://gtfobins.github.io/ for their outstanding work.
 Their comprehensive database has been a lifesaver.
 This script utilizes their remarkable data to assist in identifying and analyzing potential security misconfigurations.
 Kudos to the GTFOBins team!

 # Why SuperHelper
-With SudoSuidFinder, you won't miss a thing!
+With SuperHelper, you won't miss a thing!
 The script provides a clear and color-coded output, making it easy to identify important information.
 It checks available SUDO commands and available SUID binaries against https://gtfobins.github.io/, ensuring comprehensive coverage.